* Annual fall in retail sales biggest since May 2009

 almost across the board in December, with food, drinks and

-tobacco down 4.1 percent on an annual basis in real terms, and
+tobacco down 4.1 percent on an annual basis, and clothes, shoes

 Still, some economists warned against reading too much into

-the data, pointing to anecdotal evidence from retailers on their
+the data, pointing to anecdotal evidence from retailers that the

 "The retailers did not report sensational Christmas sales,